Braifz/braifz/README.md

 ### I'm Braian a Frontend developer.

-I'm having fun learning and making stuff with Javascript, I like doing acrobatics and enjoy time in nature 😄🌱
+I'm having fun learning and making stuff with Javascript, I like doing acrobatics, read about non-fiction and enjoy time in nature 😄🌱

 Actually I’m learning about solidity, blockchain and web3 techs. 🦾